apache/apisix/docs/en/latest/FAQ.md

 1. The `X-API-KEY` of Admin API refers to the `apisix.admin_key.key` in the `config.yaml` file, and the default value is `edd1c9f034335f136f87ad84b625c8f1`.
 It is the access token of the Admin API.

+Note: There are security risks in using the default API token.
+It is recommended to update it when deploying to a production environment.

 2. `X-API-KEY` can be modified.

 For example: make the following changes to the `apisix.admin_key.key` in the `conf/config.yaml` file and reload APISIX.